squell/fastavr/README.md

 * No self-programming ability (SPM instruction, EEPROM).

-* Signed and fractional multiplication (MULs,MULSU,FMUL,FMULS) are temporarily out of order.

 * XCH/LAC/LAT/LAS not yet implemented

-* No support for Reduced Core AVR, XMEGA, or extensions like DES/AES.
+* No support for Reduced Core AVR, XMEGA, or extensions like DES/AES; also, not all unsupported instructions will result in an error, just like in the real world.

 * The core needs to be ported to x86-64